We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s much easier to stick with a weight loss and exercise plan when you have support.

-By joining a support group, whether in-person or online, you can share tips on diet and exercise, find an exercise buddy, and discuss your struggles and successes.
-Support groups can also help enhance your mental health as you face any challenges of your new healthy lifestyle.
+When you join a support group, whether in-person or online, you can share tips on diet and exercise, find an exercise buddy, and discuss your obstacles and successes.
+Support groups can also help enhance your mental health as you face any challenges with your new lifestyle.

+But what kind of support should you choose?
 Support comes in many forms.
-Here are seven places you can find the help you need during your journey to a new, healthier you.
+Here are seven places you can find the help you need during your weight loss journey.

-Overeaters Anonymous also allows you to search for local meetings that can help you overcome eating and dietary challenges.
+You can also try Overeaters Anonymous, which allows you to search for local meetings that can help you overcome eating and dietary challenges.

 These meetings may be held at local hospitals and often include medical professionals who can answer your questions.
-The organization provides access to over 6,500 meetings in over 80 countries.
+The organization says it provides access to meetings in 75 countries.

-There are plenty of online support forums available.
-Most forums offer a safe place for members to share stories, diet and exercise plans, and to seek motivation.
+Another option that doesn’t require in-person meetings involves online support forums.
+Most forums offer a safe place for members to share stories as well as diet and exercise plans, plus seek motivation.